Mic Not Found in Google Meet? Here Is How to Fix It

 Online meetings have become a normal part of work, school, and communication.
-Platforms like Google Meet allow people to join meetings from anywhere in the world.
-However, technical issues sometimes interrupt meetings, and one of the most common problems users face is the "Mic not found" error.
+However, technical issues sometimes interrupt meetings — and one of the most common problems users face is the "Mic not found" error in Google Meet.

 Why Google Meet Says "Mic Not Found"